Revision Breast Augmentation

 The changes can be a result of problems with the actual implants themselves, or they can be natural changes to tissue due to aging, childbirth, or weight fluctuations.
 Implants are not guaranteed for life, and secondary surgery may be needed at some point for patients.
 Some women grow tired of the size of their implants.
 According to statistics from the FDA, switching to a larger size implant accounts for over a third of all breast revision surgeries in the United States.
 Many women considering breast augmentation fear that their breasts will be too large so they opt for smaller implants and when the post-operative swelling subsides, they wish they had larger implants.
 For some older patients, women who had implants placed when they were younger are now at a different place in their life, and they want their implants removed.

-Whether you are unhappy with the results from a prior breast enhancement procedure, or you desire a different look or size, Dr. Killingsworth, Dr. Farber, and their plastic surgery team can perform implant replacement surgery to address your issues and give you the desired results you expect and deserve.
+Whether you are unhappy with the results from a prior breast enhancement procedure, or you desire a different look or size, Dr. Killingsworth and his plastic surgery team can perform implant replacement surgery to address your issues and give you the desired results you expect and deserve.

 During your consultation, our plastic surgeons will evaluate your particular situation to determine the best way to correct your specific problem(s).
 In some cases, your breast implant revision surgery will involve replacing the saline or silicone gel implants by removing them, letting them heal, and basically starting the breast augmentation procedure completely over.

 What Are The Benefits Of Revision Breast Augmentation?